In today’s post, we’ll be covering the principle of being Unexpected.

 12. Nimble TV ads – “When unexpected happens”

 That German duo in the sauna was something I’d never expect to see.
-And the fact that I never forgot this ad is proof to its stickiness.
+And the fact that I never forgot this ad is proof of its stickiness.

 13. Embrace Life seat belt ad